Mitigating Structural Overfitting: A Distribution-Aware Rectification Framework for Missing Feature Imputation: Experiments

 \subsection{Node Classification}

-The node classification task involves predicting unknown labels of nodes in a graph.
+The node classification task aims at predicting unknown labels of nodes in a graph.
 For the transductive setting, the whole graph structure is available and we need to predict the labels of the test set with training labels.
-Here we use the official split for Cora, Citeseer, PubMed and Ogbn-Arxiv, and split the Sailing with 40\%-30\%-30\% for train, validation and test.
+Here we use the official split for Cora, Citeseer, PubMed and Ogbn-Arxiv \cite{kipf2017semisupervised}, and split the Sailing with 40\%-30\%-30\% for train, validation and test.
 For the inductive setting, only nodes that appear in the training set are available during training, and the whole graph structure is available for inference.
 We split the Flickr and Reddit with 20\%-40\%-40\% for train, validation and test, and use the same split as transductive setting for Sailing.

-\spara{Results} Table \ref{tab:transductive} reports the results of all the methods on the transductive node classification task with uniform and structural missing types. \FPMAE outperforms all the baselines across every dataset.
-Specifically, the improvements on four public datasets with uniformly missing features range from $1.33\%$ to $2.94\%$ compared with PCFI, which has the best performance in missing feature imputation.
-We also achieve a significant improvement of $2.50\%$ compared with the strongest baseline on Sailing, demonstrating that our method can better handle real-world scenarios.
-When it comes to structurally missing features, our method still performs well against several baselines, particularly on Cora, where it surpasses PCFI by an accuracy margin of $3.46\%$.
+\spara{Transductive Results} Table \ref{tab:transductive} reports the results of all the methods on the transductive node classification task with uniform and structural missing types. \DART outperforms all the baselines across every dataset.
+Specifically, on the four public datasets with uniformly missing features, \DART achieves consistent improvements, surpassing the strongest baseline PCFI by margins ranging from $1.71\%$ to $2.80\%$.
+Notably, on the real-world Sailing dataset, our method achieves a significant improvement of $2.43\%$ compared to the runner-up PCFI, demonstrating its robustness in handling natural feature sparsity.
+In scenarios with structurally missing features, \DART maintains its superiority.
+On the Cora dataset, for instance, it surpasses PCFI by an accuracy margin of $3.14\%$.
+Overall, methods utilizing feature imputation generally outperform standard GNNs like GAT and GCN, which suffer performance drops as they assume complete features.
+An exception is GCNMF, whose performance significantly declines under high missing rates.
+FP performs relatively well in transductive settings due to its diffusion mechanism, but \DART achieves the best results by effectively integrating feature rectification and structural augmentation.

-Based on the analysis of experiments on multiple datasets, methods utilize feature imputation outperform normal GNNs.
-An exception to this trend is GCNMF, whose performance significantly declines when the proportion of missing features is large.
-FP performs better in the transductive experiment because it fills in the missing features, whereas methods such as GCN and GAT have much lower performance as they assume the node features are complete. \FPMAE achieves the best results by utilizing components such as CLL.